 Jose De La Cruz presented information on Smart Cities noting that a Smart City uses information and communication technology to enhance its livability, workability, and sustainability.
-He provided a Smart City Timeline and stated that the Clinton Global Foundation had challenged Cisco to make cities more sustainable in 2005.
-He noted that from 2008-2012, IBM launched the Smarter Planet Program and Smarter Cities Program and Cisco launched the Smart+Connected Communities Program.
+He provided a Smart City Timeline and noted that from 2008-2012, IBM launched the Smarter Planet Program and Smarter Cities Program while Cisco launched the Smart+Connected Communities Program.
 Additionally, the Smart Cities Council was formed.
 Mr. De La Cruz stated that from 2015 to present, The White House announced a Smart City Initiative and Smart City Efforts have expanded across the United States.